How to Create an Effective Business Proposal for Investors?

 Seeing how this is the proposal’s entire goal, make sure you use accurate numbers and include lots of detail.
-This part should stipulate the sources of funding, forecasts, timeframes, ROI, and the investment exit plan.
+For example, this part should stipulate the funding sources, forecasts, timeframes, ROI, and the investment exit plan.

 An exit strategy is a crucial point in an investment proposal that’s necessary for two situations:

 1- When a business has met prearranged investment criteria or when a company has failed to achieve its distinct profit objective.